thefullarcticfox/leetbot_night/README.md

 - .Net 5.0 SDK
 > also: some nerves to get through my bad code

-> this project also builds on linux and darwin but to build you need to remove target PreBuild because there's no TextTransform.exe on unix systems
+> this project also builds on linux and darwin